Shop Tasting

 The classes don’t cost too much and you’ll have a laugh informally learning about the wines of the world – and we do some food matching as well, like our sweet wine and dessert class – plus cheese matched with wine, port, Madeira and sherry nearer Christmas.

-Rosé wine tasting – June
+Greek wine tasting – Wednesday 19 March

 When we’re not so busy in the shop (mainly through the winter months) we will be offering tastings at home – whether you live in Cornwall or are just visiting our lovely county for a week or two.
 We’ll bring the wine and some tasting glasses – you just relax and try some of our favourite wines, beers, ciders and spirits.
 More details to follow and get in touch for corporate tastings.